-If you live in a recreationally legal marijuana state or plan to visit one soon, you may be asking a very common question: How do I buy recreational marijuana?
+If you live in a recreationally legal marijuana state or plan to visit one soon, you may be asking a very common question: How do I buy marijuana?

 In this easy to follow guide, we prepare you for your first time purchasing recreational marijuana and walk you through this relatively simple process.

 In Which States Can I Buy Recreational Marijuana?

 A state ID or driver’s license from any state or a passport proving you are over 21 will get you access to legal dispensaries in six of the recreational marijuana states in the U.S.:

 With fully established recreational marijuana programs in these states, dispensaries have been licensed to distribute marijuana to anyone of legal age.